 Abram Arkhipov (Абрам Ефимович Архипов) (1862-1930)

-Think that you may own a painting by Abram Arkhipov?
+Do you think you may own a painting by Abram Arkhipov?
 We perform art authentications, art appraisals, art research and provide Certificates of Authenticity (COA) as well as consultations, for all paintings by Abram Arkhipov.

 Abram Arkhipov was a Russian realist artist, who was a member of the art collective The Wanderers as well as the Union of Russian Artists.
 Born in the village of Yegorovo in the Ryazan Oblast to a religious Russian-Orthodox family, Arkhipov left for the Moscow School of Painting, Sculpture and Architecture in 1877, where he would fall under the tutelage of various Russian artists including Vasily Perov, Vasily Polenov and Vladimir Makovsky.
 In 1883, Archipov went to study at the Imperial Academy of Arts at St. Petersburg, where he would stay there two years, before returning to complete his studies in Moscow.